Model-Based Reinforcement Learning for Control of Strongly-Disturbed Unsteady Aerodynamic Flows: Model Application

-It is also worthwhile to inspect the latent variables trajectories, depicted in Figure~\ref{pitch_distb_AE_latent}, since it may contain some key information about the flow field, as suggested by Fukami and Taira \cite{Fukami2023}.
+It is also worthwhile to inspect the latent variables trajectories, depicted in \fig~\ref{pitch_distb_AE_latent}, since they may contain some key information about the flow field, as suggested by Fukami and Taira \cite{Fukami2023}.
 We first need to clarify that there is no clear physical meaning for these latent variables, and it is not the objective of this study to reveal any such meaning in detail.
 However, we will make a few observations.
-First, all latent variables trajectories start from nearly the same point (the circular marker), which emphasizes the earlier discussion that subtle differences in the initial vorticity field are not detected by the PA-AE.
+First, all latent variables trajectories start from the same point (the circular marker), which emphasizes the earlier discussion that subtle differences in the initial vorticity field are not detected by the PA-AE.
 Once the disturbances become significant we can observe several features from these trajectories.
-For example, the $\gamma_2$ seems to correlate with the relative location of the gust with the flat plate since, among the vorticity snapshots in Figure~\ref{pitch_distb_AE_reconstruction}, those labeled by the red diamond and red square are the only two in which the gust structure has a higher vertical position than the flat plate, and correspondingly, these are the only two labeled points that lie at lower values of $\gamma_2$ than the initial point.
-We can also observe that $\gamma_1$ may be correlated with the pitching angle of the flat plate, since the pitching angle of the flat plate in the vorticity snapshots labeled by the red and green triangles in Figure~\ref{pitch_distb_AE_reconstruction} has two opposite and extreme values, and similarly, the corresponding points in the latent space lie at two opposite ends of the $\gamma_1$ axis, in contrast to the other points at less extreme angles.
+For example, the $\gamma_2$ seems to correlate with the relative location of the gust with the flat plate since, among the vorticity snapshots in \fig~\ref{pitch_distb_AE_reconstruction}, those labeled by the red diamond and red square are the only two in which the gust structure has a higher vertical position than the flat plate, and correspondingly, these are the only two labeled points that lie at lower values of $\gamma_2$ than the initial point.
+We can also observe that $\gamma_1$ may be correlated with the pitching angle of the flat plate, since the pitching angle of the flat plate in the vorticity snapshots labeled by the red and green triangles in \fig~\ref{pitch_distb_AE_reconstruction} has two opposite and extreme values, and similarly, the corresponding points in the latent space lie at two opposite ends of the $\gamma_1$ axis, in contrast to the other points at less extreme angles.
 The interpretability of the latent space and the mapping of uncertainty from the flow environment to this space remain an open topic and are the subject of ongoing investigation.

-\subsubsection{LDM Training and Validation}
+\subsection{LDM Training and Validation}